The Gorilla Hunters: Plot

 In the village of King Jambai, the hunters are well received (boiled elephant foot is served and judged delicious), but problems arise when a young woman, betrothed to Makarooroo, their English-speaking guide, is judged by the village's "fetishman" to be responsible for an illness of the king's, and she is to die.
 The hunters help spring her from her jail, and in the melee that accompanies their escape two natives are killed: Jack trips one who falls to an accidental death in a pit, and Makarooroo kills another.
 They hide the woman a few days later with Mbango, the king of another tribe.
 Peterkin shoots an elephant, but a further hunting adventure goes badly for Jack, who went giraffe hunting by himself but is seriously injured by a rhinoceros.
 To recuperate the hunters spend a few weeks in the village of another tribe, ruled by a relative of King Jambai.

 The plot for the second half of the book involves a slave trader, whom the three hunters and their guide pursue for weeks to prevent the trader and his gang from taking over and enslaving Mbango's people.
-They are too late, and Makarooroo's fiancé is among the captured.
+They are too late, and Makarooroo's fiancée is among the captured.
 When the trader attacks Jambai's village the three organise the defences and successfully defeat the attackers.
 It is a relatively bloodless affair since Jack has ensured that the first volley from Jambai's riflemen consists of wadded paper, intended to scare off the attackers without killing them.
 In addition, Peterkin dresses up in a colourful outfit and stands on top of a hill, screaming and setting off fireworks.
-However, when Ralph attacks the trader's camp, he manages to scare off the now-liberated slaves, and another weeks-long pursuit ends with the happy reunion of Makarooroo and his fiancé, who head down to the (Christianized) coast to get married.
+However, when Ralph attacks the trader's camp, he manages to scare off the now-liberated slaves, and another weeks-long pursuit ends with the happy reunion of Makarooroo and his fiancée, who head down to the (Christianized) coast to get married.
 After the three take receipt of their stuffed trophies, intended for British museums and schools, they head home, with Ralph and Peterkin saying farewell: